 Have we left anything off the list?

-Leave your favourite ‘must have’ fashion item’ you travel with in our comments.
+Leave your favorite ‘must have’ fashion item’ you travel within our comments.
 We’d love to hear from you.